tidepool-org/blip/src/utils/README.md

 const d = moment.utc(utc);
 ```

+See [moment's documentation on 'UTC' mode](http://momentjs.com/docs/#/parsing/utc/) for further details.

 In particular, try to avoid `moment(utc).utc(), as this will first create a representation of the hammertime in the browser's timezone/locale, then convert it back to offset-less UTC, an unnecessary step.

 Also be **sure** to avoid `moment().utc(utc)` as this creates a new "moment" object representing the time of execution, then ignores the `utc` parameter to the `utc()` method!